 - Brown has added a testing site in the Jewelry District at 1 Davol Square.
-Students will need to be tested upon arrival in Rhode Island, and potentially a second time during their stay.
+Students will need to be tested upon arrival in Rhode Island, and also a second time during their stay.
 The tools developed for symptom tracking and scheduling a covid test (and receiving results) will be released to students closer to the date of their arrival.

 - If students can provide a negative COVID test from their home state, taken within 72 hours of arrival, they will not need to quarantine while they wait for their RI COVID test results.